thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 Examples
 ----------------
-There are two examples provided at the folder demos.
+There are two examples provided at the folder demos. change on tomorrow

 License
 -------